dmz44/Robotics_Assignment_1/README.md

 3) **Set up Network**:

-Set up wifi connection settings to your internet, such as TXST-Bobcats wifi and Small_Blue_Wifi (for the local network environment for Turtlebot 3’s Single Board Computer)
+Set up wifi connection settings to your internet, such as TXST-Bobcats wifi and Local Wifi connection for Small_Blue_Wifi (for the local network environment for Turtlebot 3’s Single Board Computer)

 Run ifconfig to see the IP of remote-pc while being connected to Small_Blue_Wifi.
 Remember the IP as IP_OF_REMOTE_PC.

-4) **Update Ubuntu software**:
+4) **Update Ubuntu software for the Host PC by executing the following on the Host's Terminal Window**:

 ```bash
 sudo apt-get update